-If more than 25 per cent or the majority of shares in an unlisted German stock corporation are acquired, the acquired company must be notified.
+If more than 25 per cent or the majority of shares in an unlisted German AG are acquired, the acquired company must be notified.
 The same applies in case of a shortfall of these thresholds.
-In the case of a failure of such requirements, the shareholder may not exercise the voting rights from its shares.
+In the case of a failure to meet such requirements, the shareholder may not exercise the voting rights from its shares.